ev3dev/ev3dev.github.io/docs/getting-started.md

 ## Step 6: Do something awesome

-The brick can run almost all languages that any other Linux distro can, so your favorite language is probably supported.
+The brick can run almost all programming languages that any other Linux distro can, so your favorite language is probably supported.
 Language bindings have already been written for many languages. **You can learn more about the available libraries [here](/docs/libraries).**